Ashley Graham (Resident Evil): Reception

 Ashley's original design and characterization in Resident Evil 4 received criticism for being a sexualized damsel in distress.

 Ashley's appearance in the original game received a mostly negative reception.
 Many gaming media outlets have criticized her as one of the worst or most annoying video game characters.
 Toadette Geldof of Vice described her as one of the lamest video game characters of all time, commenting that "She's so lame that she can't even really walk on her own, so you have to piggy-back her around and then set her back down any time you need to kill something."
 In Tropes vs. Women in Video Games, feminist media critic Anita Sarkeesian also described Ashley as a damsel in distress who appears to be helpless, arguing that defending her caused players a lot of frustration.
-Samara Summer of GamePro wished that Ashley doesn't appear in the remake of Resident Evil 4, commenting that "She can't fight, she can't free herself and she can't even look for a hiding place on her own.
+Samara Summer of GamePro wished that Ashley does not appear in the remake of Resident Evil 4, commenting that "She can't fight, she can't free herself and she can't even look for a hiding place on her own.
 With her screaming she doesn't motivate me to help her either."

-Conversely, Shacknews cited Ashley as one of his favorite video game companions, saying that "When you are saddled with her, she's perfectly content to hide in a dumpster while you clear out enemies.
+Conversely, David Craddock of Shacknews cited Ashley as one of his favorite video game companions, saying that "When you are saddled with her, she's perfectly content to hide in a dumpster while you clear out enemies.
 If only all companions were so agreeable."
-Andrei Nae of Immersion, Narrative, and Gender Crisis in Survival Horror Video Games said that Ashley Graham fully embodies the gender role of damsel in distress with her constants pleas to Leon Kennedy to help her, while Bernard Perron of The World of Scary Video Games: A Study in Videoludic Horror felt that some characters, like Ashley, have been eroticized in which she can swap her schoolgirl uniform into a white starlet costume that "highlights her breasts".
+Academic Andrei Nae of Immersion, Narrative, and Gender Crisis in Survival Horror Video Games said that Ashley Graham fully embodies the gender role of damsel in distress with her constant pleas to Leon Kennedy to help her, while critic Bernard Perron of The World of Scary Video Games: A Study in Videoludic Horror felt that some characters, like Ashley, have been eroticized in which she can swap her schoolgirl uniform into a white starlet costume that "highlights her breasts".

 Her portrayal in the 2023 remake, by contrast, received praise, with many critics highlighting how less of a sexualized damsel in distress she is.
-Jade King of TheGamer noted that the remake avoided sexualizing Ashley, including by eliminating the possibility of players looking up her skirt.
-Similarly, Ashley Bardhan of Kotaku praised Ashley's new character model, especially the decision to replace her skirt with a skort, but criticized the lack of overall improvement in her characterization.
-However, Jade King of TheGamer disagreed, arguing that she had been substantially improved as a character.
 Joseph Yaden of Inverse and Ed Smith of PCGamesN both noted that Ashley had shifted from being a helpless damsel in distress to more of a partner.
+Jade King of TheGamer and Ashley Bardhan of Kotaku both praised Ashley's new character model to avoid sexualizing, including by eliminating the possibility of players looking up her skirt, but Bardhan criticized the lack of overall improvement in her characterization.

 Ashley has become an internet meme on Twitter known as "Mouseley", or "Moushley", stemming from a piece of fanart depicting Ashley as a mouse that was shared by fans.
 They have additionally created various mods involving her.
 Capcom also acknowledged it, and the official Resident Evil account tweeted emojis of a mouse and cheese in response to the meme.